top of page

 Japanese quirky cinema was at its height in the early 2000s.
 Wacky films were churned out like conveyor belt sushi, and the market could not be satisfied.
 The eccentricity bubble peaked around mid-2000 with highlights such as Survive Style 5+ (2004), The Taste of Tea (2004) and Memories of Matsuko (2006).

-As the fad started to fade in the aftermath of quirk so to speak director Matsumoto entered the stage with his spectacular one-man-show.
+As the fad started to fade—in the aftermath of quirk, so to speak—director Matsumoto entered the stage with his spectacular one-man show.
 Singlehandedly, he orchestrated the perfect swan song for the golden age of quirk.
-Not only did he prove himself to be a master of the genre, Symbol became a pinnacle of peculiarity.
+Not only did he prove himself to be a master of the genre, but Symbol became a pinnacle of peculiarity.

 Somehow, it failed to capitalize on the popularity of quirk, which is a travesty if you ask JCA.
 Rarely did a quirky comedy stand the test of time better, but sadly, Symbol appears destined to stay in the cauldron of cult cinema forever after.
 If there is any justice in the world, it will be rediscovered and get its time in the sun someday.